Topological consequences of null-geodesic refocusing and applications to $Z^x$ manifolds: Observer-Refocusing Spacetimes

 To show that the Cauchy surface of $(X,g)$ has finite fundamental group, we proceed as follows.
 Let $\rho: (\tilde{X},\tilde{g})\to(X,g)$ be the semi-Riemannian universal cover of $X$.
 Let $\tilde{p}$ be any point in $\rho^{-1}(p)$ and let $\tilde{L}$ be the lightsphere at $p$ given by $\tilde{L} = (d\rho)^{-1}(L)$.
 Let $\tilde{v} \in \tilde{L}$ and $v=d\rho(\tilde{v}) \in L$.
 Then there is some $t\in (0,T]$ and $i \in I$ with $\alpha_v(t) \in \im(\gamma_i)$.
 Lifting $\alpha_v$ to $\tilde{X}$, we get that $\alpha_{\tilde{v}}(t) \in \im(\tilde{\gamma_i})$ for some lift $\tilde{\gamma}_i$ of $\gamma_i$.
 Since each curve $\gamma_i$ has only countably many lifts, we can apply the first part of this theorem to the family $\{\tilde{\gamma} \text{ timelike curve in }\tilde{X}\mid (\rho \circ \tilde{\gamma}) \in \{\gamma_i\}_{i\in I}\}$.
 By applying the first part of this theorem, we can conclude that $\tilde{X}$ has a compact Cauchy surface as well.
 Now pick a Cauchy surface $S\subset X$ and let $\tilde{S} = \rho^{-1}(S)$.
 Then $\tilde{S}$ is a Cauchy surface of $\tilde{X}$ (see the proof of \cite[Theorem 11.5]{ChernovRudyak2008}) and hence compact.
 Further, $\tilde{S}$ is simply connected (as $\tilde{X}$ is simply connected and diffeomorphic to $\tilde{S} \times \R$), and $\rho: \tilde{S} \to S$ is a covering map.
 Pick any $x\in \tilde{S}$, then

 which is finite since $\tilde{S}$ is compact. \end{proof}

 \begin{example} Consider $n+1$ dimensional Minkowski spacetime $X = \R^n \times \R^1_1$ and take some countable set of observers $\{\gamma_i\}_{i\in I}$ and some $p\in X$.
 Then the conditions of \theoref{thm:MainResult} are not fulfilled.
-For a null geodesic $\alpha$ with $\alpha(0)=p$ an observer $\gamma$ can intersect at most once with $\alpha$, and so countably many observers can (together) see only countably many light rays.
+For a null-geodesic $\alpha$ with $\alpha(0)=p$ an observer $\gamma$ can intersect at most once with $\alpha$, and so countably many observers can (together) see only countably many light rays.
 More explicitly, if one takes the set of $\{\gamma_i\}_{i\in I}$ to be the set of standard observers $\{t\mapsto (q,t)\}_{q\in \Q^n}$ and takes $p=(0,0)$, then all light rays with irrational initial conditions will escape. \theoref{thm:MainResult} gives a \textit{topological} reason for why this has to happen. \end{example}

-The following example shows that the conditions of \theoref{thm:MainResult} are sufficient but not necessary for a spacetime to have a compact Cauchy surface with finite fundamental group. \begin{example} Consider the de Sitter spacetime of dimension $n+1$ ($n\geq 2)$, whose Cauchy surfaces are topologically spheres of dimension $n$, so in particular are compact with finite fundamental group.
+The following example shows that the conditions of \theoref{thm:MainResult} are sufficient but not necessary for a spacetime to have a compact Cauchy surface with finite fundamental group.

+\begin{example} Consider the de Sitter spacetime of dimension $n+1$ ($n\geq 2$), whose Cauchy surfaces are topologically spheres of dimension $n$, so in particular are compact with finite fundamental group.
 We note that de Sitter space does not meet the conditions of \theoref{thm:MainResult}.
 If it did, there would have to be null-geodesics entering into their own chronological future, but this does not happen in de Sitter spacetimes.
 This makes de Sitter spacetime an example of a globally hyperbolic spacetime with compact Cauchy surfaces with finite fundamental group which is not even very weakly refocusing (and a fortiori not observer-refocusing, strongly refocusing, or refocusing). \end{example}

-\begin{cor} Let $(X,g)$ be a globally hyperbolic spacetime of dimension at least $3$ which is observer-refocusing with respect to a point $p\in X$ and a timelike curve $\gamma$ such that the domain of $\gamma$ is compact.
-Then $(X,g)$ has a compact Cauchy surface and finite fundamental group. \end{cor}